We regret to announce this event is canceled.

 Personal Vehicle Parking Fees

-- The Area 4 Lot fee rate is $2.00 per hour, payable in advance by cash or card.
+- The Area 4 Lot fee rate is $2.00 per hour, with a four-hour maximum.

 - More information about visitor parking is available on the GT Parking & Transportation Services website.